RETREAT HOSTING PLANS

 At Wilderness Edge we strive to be affordable and accessible to everyone.
 We don’t want anyone to miss out on the fun!
-While some retreats centers offer a programme of this kind for $200-$400 per night, we’ve worked hard to offer great value for a much lower cost!
+While some retreats centers offer a programme for $200-$400 per night, we’ve worked hard to offer great value for a much lower cost!

-Registration fees run anywhere on average from $60 to $110 per person, per night with meals.
+Registration fees run from $49.50 and up, per night with meals.